icshwi/e3training/workbook/chapter5.md

 Please carefully check these patch files in `e3-base/patch/R3.15.5` and `e3-base/patch/Site/R3.15.5`.
 The first one is a space for the EPICS community patch files and the second one is a space for the ESS site-specific patch files.

 * Community Distributed Patch Files `e3-base/patch/R3.15.5`
-EPICS base, the community provides patch files for the significant problems.
+...EPICS base, the community provides patch files for the significant problems.
 ESS uses the point release of EPICS base, we also need a method to handle this scenario as well.
 Accidentally, the community use **p0** patch for Base 3.15.5 and **p1** patch for Base 3.16.X.
 However, e3 use the only **p0** patch in order to minimize any issues about any compatibility.

 * Site-specific Patch Files `e3-base/patch/Site/R3.15.5`
-At the same time, we also have several patch files for ESS specific customization and discuss-in-progress with the community for EPICS base.
+...At the same time, we also have several patch files for ESS specific customization and discuss-in-progress with the community for EPICS base.
 In case, we have to hold our own patch files, we put them into a corresponding EPICS base release folder.

-* How to apply the EPICS base patch files
+#### How to apply the EPICS base patch files

 ```
 e3-base$ make patch
 ```

-* How to revert the applied the EPICS base patch files
+#### How to revert the applied the EPICS base patch files

 ```
 e3-base$ make patchrevert